Sinevia/php-serverless/README.md

 Renders a template from app/views.
 If no extension is specified .phtml is added

 ### view($view, $data) ###
 Renders a Blade template from /views.
 A /cache folder is required.
-If using Eloquent for data management this function will clash, delete it.
+If using Eloquent for data management this function will clash, delete it, or rename it i.e. to uiBlade($view, $data).

-To use this function you must install Blade:
+To use the view function you must install Blade:
 ```
 composer require jenssegers/blade
 ```